vyos/vyos-documentation/docs/interfaces/pppoe.rst

    the two values into a single IPv6 prefix, 2001:db8:ffff:1::/64, and will configure the prefix on the specified interface.

-.. cfgcmd:: set interfaces pppoe <interface> dhcpv6-option delegate <prefix-interface> sla-len <len>
+.. cfgcmd:: set interfaces pppoe <interface> dhcpv6-option prefix-delegation interface <prefix-interface> sla-len <len>

    This statement specifies the length of the SLA ID in bits. `<len>` must be a decimal number between 0 and 128.
 If the length is not specified by this